-Greeley Preschool is an early childhood special education preschool that serves students with delays in two or more developmental areas (social, adaptive, cognitive, pre-academic, communication); we also serve a small number of peer models (peer models are children that are considered typically developing for their age; note about peer models at the bottom of this page).
+Greeley Preschool is an early childhood special education preschool that serves students with delays in two or more developmental areas (social-emotional, adaptive, cognitive, motor (fine & gross), communication/language); we also serve a small number of peer models (peer models are children that are considered typically developing for their age; note about peer models at the bottom of this page).
 If you, or your physician, are concerned about your child’s development, you should contact the school to schedule a developmental screening for your child.
 Screenings are a time for your child to join us in the classroom so we (the preschool team) can observe and interact with them; we look for how your child separates from you (you will wait in another area of the school during the screening), interacts with other children and adults, how they follow simple directions, and how they answer simple questions or complete simple tasks.
 Screenings are play-based (usually considered fun and relaxed!) and can be completed in two different ways:

 1...Near the end of each school year: During our annual Preschool Screening day (this date varies).
 If you schedule an appointment for a screening on this screening day, your child will be brought to the school to be screened with other children that are also being screened.
 This usually takes about an hour.

 2...During the school year: Your child can be screened at any time during the school year.
 If, after screening, our professional preschool team believes your child needs special education services, we will provide you with the next steps (see below) to begin the process of meeting your child’s individual developmental needs.
 When a child is screened on a school day, parents bring their child to Greeley Elementary at their scheduled appointment time where your child will become part of our classroom for about an hour.
 They will interact with our other students and be prompted to move through our schedule with us as we play, interact, and learn.